Philippines: What happened to the victims of Marawi's deadly siege? | DW | 22.10.2021

 The Philippine National Police (PNP) Crime Lab has processed the remains of 470 people who died during the fighting.
 Of the 124 relatives who submitted a DNA sample to detect a possible match, just four were able to match and identify the remains of their missing loved one.

-PNP Colonel Ruel Vacaro last May said that the government needs more relatives to submit their DNA sample for possible matching with the remains in their database.
+PNP Colonel Ruel Vacaro last May said that the government needs more relatives to submit DNA samples for possible matching with the remains in their database.

 Additionally, identification of human remains in a disaster, especially a conflict-related one, is difficult without a system, funds and forensic science, according to leading forensic pathology expert Raquel Fortun.